forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 ### Efflorescence and Deliquescence

 > ##### Efflorescence
-> Efflorescence is the process dissolved matter falls out and crystallizes.
+> Efflorescence (derived from fluorspar/fluorite which is the salt calcium fluoride) is the process dissolved matter falls out and crystallizes.

 Usually efflorescence happens because of evaporation of water out of a solution but other mechanism to remove water are possible to such as other substances which absorb water.